-why I love filming weddings on super 8
+why I love super 8 for weddings

 Bille and Darryl’s wedding at the Square Club in Bristol